3F/vsSolutionBuildEvent/CIMLib/Readme.txt

-Similarly as VsixLib (see VsixLib\Readme.txt).
-For NuGet Package - CI.MSBuild
+It's a container of additional libraries for NuGet Package - CI.MSBuild project.

+The final nupkg should contain:

+* Libraries of vsix package (see: \VsixLib\VsixLib.targets)
+* Libraries from CIMLib\References